UtrechtUniversity/ricgraph/docs/ricgraph_install_configure.md

 ## Fast and recommended way to install Ricgraph for a single user

+This text applies to a new install of Ricgraph.
+For an update, see below.

 ### You can change to user *root*
 To follow this procedure, you need to be able to change to user *root*.